Universal MBQC with generalised parity-phase interactions and Pauli measurements: Proof of universality

 It only remains to combine these patterns into a configuration that allows us to combine them arbitrarily.
 We will construct a fragment that is a combination of the simple blocks described above which fits neatly into a 2D square lattice.
 If we simply compose two of the `E'-shaped blocks from the previous section with a CZ block rotated 90 degrees we get: \ctikzfig{ms-brick-minimal} where the $i$'s denote inputs and $o$'s denote outputs.

 These bricks however don't fit together in a square lattice, since there is no useful tiling we can produce without some qubits overlapping.
-However, we can solve this problem by considering a slightly larger brick: \ctikzfig{ms-brick} This brick has extra qubits on the top and on the bottom which function as $S$ gates, although depending on the measurements these can cancel out against each other.
-Besides that the two `E' blocks that are present are offset one qubit (also note that we moved the middle qubit of the CX fragment up to make room for one of the `E' blocks).
-This means that while the left `lane' implements a $T$ gate, the right lane effectively implements a $HTH$ gate.
+However, we can solve this problem by considering a slightly larger brick, where the E-shape on the right is offset downward and extra double-edges are added to $i_1, i_2$ and $o_2$:

-Depending on the choice of measurements such a brick can implement on each qubit a H, S, HSH, HSHS, HTH or a T gate followed by an optional CZ gate.
+We can picture the paths from $i_1$ to $o_1$ and $i_2$ to $o_2$ as two qubits passing through a circuit.
+The E-shapes on the left and the right can be used to apply $S$, $T$, or $H$ gates depending on the choice of pattern.
+Similarly, the shape connecting the two qubits can be used to apply CZ or $S \otimes S$ to both qubits.
+The extra edges will always introduce $HSH$ gates.
+By selecting these patterns, we can implement $3 \cdot 3 \cdot 2$ different two-qubit unitaries $U$.
+When these are arranged as follows:

-Since a series of these bricks can implement an arbitrary Clifford+T gate, a family of P-graph states of increasing size where each graph consists of the bricks defined above stacked in a brickwork-like fashion: \ctikzfig{unitary-brick} will result in a computational model allowing universal quantum computation \cite{brickworkuniversal}.
+\ctikzfig{unitary-brick} it is straightforward to verify that we can implement any Clifford+T circuit.
+Hence, we obtain a model allowing for universal quantum computation, much like in Ref.~\cite{brickworkuniversal}.

 The asymmetry present in the brick allows us to efficiently tile them: \ctikzfig{ms-brickwork} We see that all locations in a square grid are used.
 Qubits whose measurement could potentially depend on prior outcomes are shown in white above.
 Of those, only the corrections forming part of the T pattern described rely on feed-forward.
 Hence \textit{all} of the other qubits can be measured simultaneously at the beginning of the computation.